kstenerud/concise-encoding/ce-structure.md

 ### Relaxed Equivalence

-Relaxed equivalence is concerned with the question: Does the data destined for machine use come out essentially the same, even if there are some type differences?
+Relaxed equivalence is concerned with the question: Does the data destined for machine use come out with essentially the same values, even if there are some type differences?

-#### Numeric Types
+#### Integers and floats

-Numeric values (integers and floats) do not have to be of the same type or size in order to be equivalent.
-For example, the 32-bit float value 12,0 is equivalent to the 8-bit integer value 12.
+Integers and floats do not have to be of the same type or size in order to be equivalent.
+For example, the 32-bit float value 12.0 is equivalent to the 8-bit integer value 12.
 So long as they resolve to the same effective value without data loss after type coercion, they are equivalent.

 Infinities with the same sign are considered equivalent.

-**Note**: In contrast to ieee754 rules, two floating point values ARE considered equivalent if they are both NaN so long as they are both the same kind of NaN (signaling or quiet).
+**Note**: In contrast to ieee754 rules, two floating point values ARE considered equivalent if they are both NaN, so long as they are both the same kind of NaN (signaling or quiet).
+Other than the signaling status, the NaN payload is disregarded when comparing.

 #### Custom Types

 Unless the schema specifies otherwise, custom types are compared byte-by-byte, with no other consideration to their contents.
-Custom text values **MUST NOT** be compared with custom binary values unless the receiver understands the custom type.
+Custom text values **MUST NOT** be compared with custom binary values unless they can both first be converted to a type that the receiver can compare.

 #### Strings